Engine Air Filter vs. Cabin Air Filter: What's the Difference?

 Cabin Air Filter

+What does a cabin air filter do?
 A cabin air filter is part of the car’s heating and cooling unit—just like the air filter on your home’s heating and cooling.
 You’ll find this filter in or behind the glove compartment, where it filters bugs, tiny dirt particles, pollen, and other air pollutants before air circulates in the car’s cabin.
 The cabin air filter allows you to breathe fresh air by controlling allergens and unpleasant side effects of common air problems.
+It also offers several key benefits:

 When a cabin air filter is past its life, it can affect the heating and cooling system efficiency and leave the car smelling musty.